claw-project/claw-language-specification/definition/loop-transform.md

 group option is given, all the loops decorated with the directive in the same block will be merged together as a single group.

+All the loop within a group must share the same range.

 If the *group* option is given, the loops are merged in-order within the given group.

-All the loop within a group must share the same range.
+Variable:

+* *group_id*: A string label that identify a group of loops to be merged

 #### Example 1 (without *group* option)
 ###### Original code